bog meadow brook nature trail and meadowbrook preserve

 Please follow the rules so that these resources can continue to be accessible to the community.

 The Bog Meadow Brook Nature Trail is two miles long with designated parking areas on each end.

 To the Route 29 Entrance:

 From downtown Saratoga Springs: Take Lake Avenue/Route 29 east from the city.
 Go through the traffic light at Weibel Avenue.
 The trail entrance will be about 300 yards past the light on your right.
-From I-87: Take exit 14 and head west (take a right) on Union Avenue, towards Saratoga Springs.
+From I-87: Take exit 14 and head west on Union Avenue, towards Saratoga Springs.
 At the first traffic light make a right onto Henning Road.
 At the intersection/light with Lake Avenue/Route 29, make a right.
 Go through the traffic light at Weibel Avenue.
 The trail will be about 300 yards past the light on your right.

 To the Meadowbrook Road Entrance:

-Follow the directions above, then proceed east on Route 29/Lake Avenue past the Route 29 entrance.
+From downtown Saratoga Springs, follow the directions above, then proceed east on Route 29/Lake Avenue past the Route 29 entrance.
 At the first traffic light, make a right onto Staffords Bridge Road then take your first right onto Meadowbrook Road.
 The parking lot will be 1/4 mile down the road on your right.
-The trailhead is located about 50 yards further up the road from the parking area, on the same side of the road as the parking area.
+From I-87: Take exit 14 and head east on Union Avenue (toward Saratoga Lake).
+The first intersection will be Gilbert Road on your left, immediately followed by an intersection with Meadowbrook Road on the left.
+Take Meadowbrook Road for about 2.2 miles to the new Bog Meadow trailhead on your left.
+The new trailhead begins in the parking area.
+This entrance was reopened in early November 2018.